pepstock-org/Charba-Wiki/versioned_docs/version-3.3/DataLabels.md

 ```

 :::note PAY ATTENTION
-With the current release of DATALABELS plugin, the GRADIENT coordinates are relative the the label coordinates (local), not relative to the canvas coordinates (global), as reported in [this thread](https://github.com/chartjs/chartjs-plugin-datalabels/issues/114), therefore DO NOT USE [gradient](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/colors/Gradient.html) **Charba** object but directly the [CanvasGradientItem](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/dom/elements/CanvasGradientItem.html) if you need to use gradients, waiting for DATALABELS enhancement.
+With the current release of DATALABELS plugin, the GRADIENT coordinates are relative the label coordinates (local), not relative to the canvas coordinates (global), as reported in [this thread](https://github.com/chartjs/chartjs-plugin-datalabels/issues/114), therefore DO NOT USE [gradient](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/colors/Gradient.html) **Charba** object but directly the [CanvasGradientItem](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/dom/elements/CanvasGradientItem.html) if you need to use gradients, waiting for DATALABELS enhancement.
 :::

 See the example here how to use gradients in the meantime: